 Depending on what you use, this bowl can be stored up to 3-4 days in the fridge, making it a perfect meal prep dish.

+This recipe makes enough for one bowl.
+The sauces also make enough for one serving to drizzle on top.
+If you want to make multiple bowls, simply multiply the recipe.
 What are your favorite ingredients to use for this customizable power bowl?
 I would love to see your creations.

-- ½ cup healthy carbohydrate (cooked brown rice, quinoa, farro, barley, roasted sweet potatoes, regular potatoes, corn, squash)
+- ½ cup healthy carbohydrate, (cooked brown rice, quinoa, farro, barley, roasted sweet potatoes, regular potatoes, corn, squash)

-- 4 ounces or ½ cup protein (cooked chicken, fish, turkey, eggs, chickpeas, edamame, tofu, tempeh, lentils, beans)
+- 4 ounces or ½ cup protein, (cooked chicken, fish, turkey, eggs, chickpeas, edamame, tofu, tempeh, lentils, beans)

-- ¼ cup toppings (avocado slides, chopped nuts or seeds, shredded cheese, kimchi, fresh herbs)
+- ¼ cup toppings, (avocado slides, chopped nuts or seeds, shredded cheese, kimchi, fresh herbs)

 - 1 tablespoon peanut butter